Join Us to Plan for the Watershed’s Future

 Thank you to everyone who attended the Plan Kickoff Event on Tuesday, January 27, 2026!
 We were grateful for the opportunity to convene our partners and celebrate all that we have accomplished together, while setting the stage for another impactful decade.

-For those who were unable to attend, slides from the event’s presentation are available for review.
-A recording of the presentation will also be available and posted to this page shortly.
+For those who were unable to attend, slides and a recording of the event’s presentation are available for review below.

 Share Your Perspective